 Sikkim Travel Tales

 As you roam around the place you can see so many initiatives that are geared to make the place attractive to the visitors.
-The roads are narrow as it is Himalayan state but they are clean.
+The roads are narrow as it is a Himalayan state but they are clean.
 Shared taxis are a popular mode of travel between neighboring cities.
-The administration ensures that the taxis, though private, follow all the rules, stop at designated places only.
-In fact different types of taxis have different places where they can halt.
-Ensuring that there is no cluttering on the roads.
+The administration ensures that the taxis, though private, follow all the rules, and stop at designated places only.
+In fact, different types of taxis have different places where they can halt.
+Ensuring that there is no clutter on the roads.
 And roads are not blocked at any time for the rest of the traffic.
 I have not seen this being followed to the T in many other places in India.

 Institute of Tibetology

 There were old paintings, covering all the walls of the hall.
 Depicting the Buddha in a few of them.
-And the royal and not so royal lifestyles in the others.
+And the royal and not-so-royal lifestyles in the others.
 Done in very earthy yet bright colors which have not faded over the years.
 I would recommend anyone interested in art to visit this room as and when you get a chance to visit Gangtok.

 Changu Lake & Baba Mandir

-Tsomgo Lake or Changu Lake
+Tsomgo Lake or Changu Lake, Sikkim

-There is a small restaurant on top and after all the snow a hot cup of tea and hot momos look like heaven.
+There is a small restaurant on top and after all the snow a hot cup of tea and hot Momo’s look like heaven.
 There are small curio shops around the lake where you can buy small gifts.
 But there was nothing that I found was particularly different or local.
-And of course, prices were indicative of the developed tourism culture in Sikkim.
+And of course, prices were indicative of the developed tourism culture in the state.
 There are a few waterfalls here and there.
 Where you can stop by and take a relaxed look at the breathtaking view of mountains and valleys around.